arghyadeep-k/Ansible_Playbooks/README.md

 ## License
 All information in this repo is published under the Unlicense.
-Please refer the accompaying license file for more details.
+Please read the accompanying license file for more details.